stefanofornari/lambda-loop/docs/getting-started.md

 ### Traditional `for` loop with index

-If you need the index of the element, you would typically use a traditional `for` loop:
+What if you need the index of the element? you would typically have to fall back tp traditional `for` loop:

 ```java
 String[] array = {"a", "b", "c"};